123santoshi/DSA/README.md

     d)form largest even number after removing characters and spl characters e)reverse the string except special characters
     f)reverse the swords in sentence

+  4)IN DAY4 PRACTCING QUESTIONS ON LEETCODE
+  ` a)find out length of max consecutive ones